 Do you want to make Pizza Napoletana at home using a Pizza Stone?
 Check out the free Forno Bravo Pizza Stone Pizza eBook.
 We can show you how to make authentic Italian pizza in your conventional oven.

 Today, there are various Pizza Napoletana associations in Italy.
 The Verace Pizza Napoletana Association represents the interests of the pizzeria community, and is responsible for protecting the Vera Pizza Napoletana brand, and has an extension in the U.S. that offers certification, while the Pizzaioli Napoletani Association looks after the interests of the pizzaiolo community.
-There are a number of U.S. restaurants that are certified and display the VPN logo, including Niebaum-Coppola in San Francisco and Palo Alto, California.
+There are a number of U.S. restaurants that are certified and display the VPN logo, including Niebaum-Coppola in San Francisco and Palo Alto, California, and 94 others across the country.
 The VPN specification was originally created at a meeting of Naples’ most venerate Pizzaioli, who came together to define the perfect pizza — they even signed a public declaration supporting the specification.
 That must have been one heck of a meeting.

 Click on the Basic VPN Guidelines to see what this is all about, and to work out your own strategy for what it means to your restaurant, pizzeria, or home baking.

-What we think is most interesting about the story is that these efforts clearly outline what Italy, and more importantly the Neapolitans, think a real pizza should look and taste like.
-For example, the specification clearly states that a pizza must have a 0.1″ thick base, (a little more than a credit card), must use fresh mozzarella, must be thrown by hand, must use Extra Virgin Olive Oil, and must be cooked in an 800ºF (or higher) wood-fired oven for no more than 90 seconds.
+What we think is most interesting about the story is that these efforts clearly outline what Italy, and more importantly, the Neapolitans, think a real pizza should look and taste like.
+For example, the specification clearly states that a pizza must have a 0.1″ thick base, (a little more than a credit card) with a thicker edge, must use fresh mozzarella, must be thrown by hand, must use Extra Virgin Olive Oil, and must be cooked in a wood-fired oven that has reached 716ºF – 806ºF at the cooking floor / 905ºF (or higher) at the dome.
+The pizza is cooked for no more than 90 seconds.